 Tamilan Television withdraws writ petition impleading MIB, TRAI and Bharti Telemedia in Madras High Court

-New Delhi: Tamilan Kalaikoodam Private Limited has withdrawn its written writ petition filed in the Madras High Court against TRAI, MIB and Bharti Telemedia.
+Tamilan Kalaikoodam Private Limited has withdrawn its written writ petition filed in the Madras High Court against TRAI, MIB, and Bharti Telemedia.

 The company which owns and runs Tamilan TV had filed a writ petition impleading the Telecom Regulator Authority of India and Ministry of Information and Broadcasting as the respondents along with Bharti Telemedia.
 The company’s prayer in the writ petition filed under Article 226 of the constitution of India was to issue a Writ of Mandamus, directing TRAI and MIB to issue a suitable direction to Bharti Telemedia to revive Tamilan TV’s connection instantly based on the representation made by the broadcaster on 24 April to TRAI and MIB.